hackclub/hackclub/workshops/soundboard/README.md

 HTML elements can have many attributes.
 One example we've seen is the `src` attribute that the `<script>` tag has.
 Many attributes are optional, but can be helpful in adding more differentiation to the elements.

 An `id` is a unique-valued attribute we can add to HTML elements.
-We'll give our button its own `id`, which will help us assign the corresponding sound to it.
+We'll give our button its own `id` by modifying the previously added line, which will help us assign the corresponding sound to it.

 ```html
 <button id="chop3">Chop3</button>